Estimated reading time: 4 minutes

-If you do not make your monthly payments on time or stop making them altogether, your equipment can legally be repossessed.
+Your equipment can legally be repossessed if you do not make your monthly payments on time or stop making them altogether.
 In addition, your account will be sent to a collection agency that will contact you to ask for payment.
 Your credit rating will take a hit, which can limit your future borrowing power.
-So, manage your finances wisely and make your payments on time each month.
+So, manage your finances wisely and make monthly payments on time.

 Financing can preserve capital and credit lines.